lorenzo-biava/starchat/README.md

 ```

 If you look at the `"analyzer"` field, you'll see that this state is triggered when
 the user types the *test* and either *get* or *send*.
+Try with `"text": "Please dont send me the test state"`
+ and *Chat will send an empty message.

-## *Chat in brief
+## *Chat configuration

 With *Chat you can easily implement workflow-based chatbots.
-Its strength are:

-* Simple yet powerful configuration file
-* Easy installation
-* Easy integration with any client (Slack, Telegram etc)
+After the installation (see above)

-*Chat allows a developer to create a conversation flow through –
+you only have to configure a conversation flow and eventually a front-end client.

-* identification of the best state to start from based on the language analysis of what the user wrote
+In practice, *Chat:

+* analyze user's query and identifies a test where such user should be sent to
 * creation of dynamic content using variables inferred from the conversation (e.g. "Please write your email so that I can send you a message")

+### Simple NLP processing

+*Work in progress*

+* Elasticsearch and the "queries" field
+* The analyzer: atomic expressions and operators

 # Technology

 *Chat was design with the following goals in mind:

-0. easy deployment
+1. easy deployment
-1. horizontally scalability without any service interruption.
+2. horizontally scalability without any service interruption.
-2. modularity
+3. modularity
-3. statelessness
+4. statelessness

 ## How does *Chat work?